Phil Davison

 Philip Lee Davison (born July 1, 1971) is an American politician, public speaker, and Internet celebrity.
 He is a former councilman and deputy mayor for the village of Minerva, Ohio, who became an internet celebrity due to the aggressive and passionate manner of speaking he employed while unsuccessfully seeking the Republican Party nomination for the office of the Stark County treasurer in September 2010.

 Early life and education

 A native of Minerva, Davison graduated from Minerva High School in 1989.
-He earned a Bachelor of Arts degree in history and sociology from the University of Akron, followed by a Masters in Public Administration and Communication.
+He earned a Bachelor of Arts degree in history and sociology from the University of Akron, followed by a Masters in Public Administration and a Master of Arts in Communication.

 Career

 In 1995, Davison ran unsuccessfully for mayor of Minerva.
 In 1996, he ran unsuccessfully for clerk of courts, and also lost a bid for county commissioner in 2000.
 Davison first won election to the Minerva Village council in 1997.
 He was re-elected to four additional four-year terms, and was appointed Deputy Mayor.
 He decided not to seek re-election in 2013, which would have been his first election since his 2010 speech went viral.

 Until 2009, he was employed as a bailiff for Judge Charles Brown of the Stark County Court of Common Pleas.